 *Enphase, ENPH.
 Microinverters, PV panel DC becomes grid compliant AC.

 *ReneSola, SOL.
-Wafers, for silicon PV, mono and multicrystalline, China-based.
+Wafers, for silicon PV, mono & multicrystalline, China-based.

 Air Products & Chemicals, APD.
 Hydrogen, is a supplier of industrial gases.

 Amyris, AMRS.
-Biotech, speculative R&D for drop-in renewable diesel, jet fuels.
+Biotech, speculative R&D in renewable fuels for transportation.

 Solazyme, SZYM.
 Biofuels, microalgae grown w/o sun, drop-in diesel substitute.